 Clogged HVAC air filters will compromise your indoor air quality and your health in the process, and if you’ve been ignoring them up until now that is a habit you should work very hard to break.
 If changed on schedule HVAC air filters work quite well, especially if you select a better option than the cheapest.

 To find out more speak to a representative from your HVAC contractor, he or she will be able to explain the pros and cons of each type of air filter.

-Continue to follow the Sheldon’s Heating and Air Conditioning for more informative discussions about HVAC systems and the value of good indoor air quality.
+Continue to follow Sheldon's Heating & Air Conditioning for more informal discussions about HVAC systems and the value of good indoor air quality.